hyphacoop/handbook/Policies/respect-in-workplace.md

 ### Notes on Definitions

 - It's important to note that reasonable and lawful actions taken by Hypha, such as decisions related to performance management, discipline, work assignments, or organizational changes, do not qualify as harassment or bullying.
-- For the purposes of this policy, behaviours such as harassment, violence, discrimination, oppression, psychological harassment and sexual harassment will be referred to collectively as unacceptable workplace behaviour.
+- For the purposes of this policy, behaviours such as harassment, violence, discrimination, oppression, psychological harassment and sexual harassment will be referred to collectively as __unacceptable workplace behaviour__.
 - Discrimination or harassment may occur regardless of the intent behind the action or decision.
 It can be overt or subtle and may take verbal, written, visual, physical, or other forms of conduct.

 ## Options & Actions Following Unacceptable Workplace Behaviour